 Most baby registry guides tell you to register for everything.
 This one tells you to register for less.

-The minimalist baby registry is for parents who live in a small space, believe in intentional buying, or simply don't want their home taken over by gear that gets used for six weeks.
-Every item on this list earns its spot.
-Nothing is here because it's popular on Instagram.
+The minimalist baby registry is for you if you live in a small space, believe in intentional buying, or simply don't want your home taken over by gear that gets used for six weeks.
+Every item on this list earns its spot — nothing is here because it looked good in a sponsored post.
 Everything has a clear use case and a defined lifespan.

 The Minimalist Philosophy for Baby Gear